 Historical Settlement Multipliers by Injury Severity

 California personal injury settlements have historically been calculated by multiplying total documented medical costs by a severity multiplier.
+As shown in the settlement calculation diagram below, this base amount is scaled depending on the severity of the injury.
 These figures reflect observed patterns in settled cases — they are not a prediction or guarantee of what your case will settle for.

 | Injury Type | Multiplier | Examples |